-Fig. 12 High-gain dual-input DC/DC converter.
-In [48], the authors proposed a full-bridge with an active clamp and the controller is able to achieve ZVS in a wide input voltage range.
-Although initially proposed in [49], the authors made a complete analysis of the boost-mode operation of the converter.
-The results were validated with a prototype which was able to boost the voltage from a varying input voltage of 22-41V to 350V at the output.
-In addition, they verified experimentally the ZVS operation through a wide input voltage range and power loads, achieving an efficiency of 94% with a 500W rated prototype.
-Fig. 13 shows the proposed converter schematic, active clamp is composed of Q_a and C_a .
-Although the authors only analyzed the boost-mode, in [49] the buck-mode is also analyzed, therefore the converter can be bidirectional and suitable for ESSs.
+Fig. 12 High-gain dual-input DC/DC converter [48].

+In [49], the authors presented a full-bridge with an active clamp and the controller can achieve ZVS in a wide input voltage range.
+Although initially studied in [50], the authors made a complete analysis of the boost-mode operation of the converter.
+The results were validated with a prototype that was able to boost the voltage from a varying input voltage of 22-41V to 350V at the output.
+In addition, they verified experimentally the ZVS operation through a wide input voltage range and power loads, achieving an efficiency of 94% with a 500W-rated prototype.
+Fig. 13 shows the converter's schematic, the active clamp is composed of Qa and Ca. Although the authors only analyzed the boost-mode, in [50] the buck-mode is also analyzed, therefore the converter can be bidirectional and suitable for ESSs.

-Fig. 13 Extended range ZVS active-clamped current-fed full-bridge isolated DC/DC converter.
+Fig. 13 Extended range ZVS active-clamped current-fed full-bridge isolated DC/DC converter [49].

 As seen from the literature review, the techniques that allow the implementation of high-gain converters with great efficiency are the techniques of ZVS intervals and HF transformers to increase the gain even further.
-Moreover, the converter has to be able to operate efficiently if a wide-input range is required, or in other words, be able to regulate or work on all the possible duty cycle selection.
-Based on the presented converters it is possible to categorize them and select an adequate DC/DC converter for a specific application, other considerations have to be taken into account like control complexity, cost, estimated resulting volume of the converter and so on.
+Moreover, the converter has to be able to operate efficiently if a wide-input range is required, or in other words, be able to regulate or work on all the possible duty cycle selections.

+Based on the presented converters it is possible to categorize them and select an adequate DC/DC converter for a specific application, other considerations have to be taken into account like control complexity, cost, the estimated resulting volume of the converter, and so on.
 Traditional ESS designers select the DC/DC converter that allows them to extract the maximum energy from the energy storage device and can be paired with the DC/AC inverter too.

-One limiting factor of high-gain DC/DC converters is the need of properly sizing the transistor breakdown voltage.
-Commercial Silicon (Si) MOSFETs are widely available from voltage ranges up to 4.7kV, however, the tradeoff would be the increased R{DS}(ON) value, which could lead to high conduction losses, this also applies for Silicon Carbide (SiC) transistors and IGBTs.
-Therefore, if high voltage gain ratios are needed to reach or voltages levels that are beyond the capabilities of the switches another type of topology must be selected for.
-Next subsection focuses on a solution for the described limitations.
+One limiting factor of high-gain DC/DC converters is the need to properly size the MOSFET or IGBT breakdown voltage.
+Commercial Silicon (Si) MOSFETs are widely available from voltage ranges up to 4.7kV, however, the tradeoff would be the increased R{DS}(ON) value, which could lead to high conduction losses, this also applies to Silicon Carbide (SiC) MOSFETs and IGBTs.
+Therefore, if high voltage gain ratios are needed to reach voltage levels that are beyond the capabilities of the switches another type of topology must be selected.
+The next subsection focuses on a solution for the described limitations.